dilyn-corner/KISS-kde/README.md

 to mine (built from a blank KISS-chroot), you can simply install these xz archives instead of wasting ten hours building them.
 Trust me.

-`plasma-desktop` includes basically every package in the framework you need to have a recognizable KDE experience.
-It has icons and some default things like an application launcher, a system monitor, and a settings manager.
+`plasma-desktop` includes the basic requirements to launch a KDE session and use plasma.
+In order to minimize the system footprint as much as possible, things like fonts or starting applications are not included.
+You may wish to install `hack` or `noto-fonts`, along with `systemsettings` and `kinfocenter`.
+Additionally, `breeze-icons` will give you a default set of icons.

 If you want a more 'full-featured' KDE environment, you can install  useful extras.
 This list includes things such as `bluedevil` and `bluez`. `udisks2` is also here!
-You can also install `noto-fonts` for the more *default* looking KDE look.
 Additionally, `plasma-workspace-wallpapers` includes many additional wallpapers for your pleasure.

 __NOTE__: `bluez` and other things are more are less untested; ymmv.
 If you